History of Andhra Pradesh: Colonial era (1753-1947 CE)

-In 1765, British Lord Robert Clive obtained from the Mughal emperor Shah Alam II a grant of four circars to the British East India Company, that was formalised in 1978 treaty with Nizam Ali with addition of another circar.
+In 1765, British Lord Robert Clive obtained from the Mughal emperor Shah Alam II a grant of four circars to the British East India Company, that was formalised in a 1778 treaty with Nizam Ali with addition of another circar.
 Later, four territories were ceded to the British by the Nizam Ali in 1800, which eventually became the Rayalaseema region.
 The local chieftains, known as Polygars, revolted against the company's rule, which was suppressed by the company.

 Meanwhile, in the present day North Andhra, Raja Viziaram Raz (Vijayaram Raj) established a sovereign kingdom by claiming independence from the Kingdom of Jeypore in 1711.
 It formed alliances with the French and British East India companies to conquer the neighbouring principalities of Bobbili, Kurupam, Paralakhemundi, and the kingdom of Jeypore.
 It fell out with the British and, as a result, was attacked and defeated in the battle of Padmanabham in 1794.
 It was annexed as a tributary estate like other principalities and remained so until its accession to the Indian Union in 1949.
 Following the annexation of Carnatic sultanate in 1801, the last major piece of the present day Andhra Pradesh came under British East India company rule as part of Madras Presidency.

 The Nizams retained control of the interior provinces as a princely state, acknowledging British rule in return for local autonomy.
 The provinces were governed in a feudal manner, with zamindars in areas such as Kulla and elsewhere in the Godavari acting as lords under the Nizam.
 The zamindari system was dismantled after independence.